Media of the Ottoman Empire: European influences

 The first newspapers in the Ottoman Empire were owned by foreigners living there who wanted to make propaganda about the Western world.
 The earliest was printed in September 1795 by the Palais de France in Pera (now Beyoğlu), during the embassy of Raymond de Verninac-Saint-Maur.
 It was issued fortnightly under the title "Bulletin de Nouvelles", until March 1796, it seems.
 Afterwards, it was published under the name "Gazette française de Constantinople" from September 1796 to May 1797, and "Mercure Oriental" from May to July 1797.
 Its main purpose was to convey information about the politics of Post-Revolutionary France to foreigners living in Istanbul; therefore, it had little impact on local population.

-In 1800, during the French occupation of Egypt, a newspaper in Arabic, al-Tanbih (The Alert), was planned to be issued, with the purpose of disseminating in Egypt the ideals of the French Revolution.
+In 1800, during the French occupation of Egypt, a newspaper in Arabic, Al-Tanbih (The Alert), was planned to be issued, with the purpose of disseminating in Egypt the ideals of the French Revolution.
 It was founded by the general Jacques-François Menou, who appointed Ismail al-Khashab as its editor.
 However, there is doubt the newspaper was actually ever printed.
 Menou eventually capitulated after Alexandria was besieged by British forces in 1801.

-In 1828, Khedive of Egypt Muhammad Ali ordered, as part of the drastic reforms he was implementing in the province, the local establishment of the gazette Vekayi-i Misriye (Egyptian Affairs), written in Ottoman Turkish in one column with an Arabic translation in a second column (Ottoman Turkish text was in the right one and Arabic text in the left one).
-It was later edited in Arabic only, under the Arabic title "al-Waqa'i` al-Misriyya" (The Egyptian Affairs).
+In 1828, Khedive of Egypt Muhammad Ali ordered, as part of the drastic reforms he was implementing in the province, the local establishment of the gazette Vekâyi-i Mısriyye (Egyptian Affairs), written in Ottoman Turkish in one column with an Arabic translation in a second column (Ottoman Turkish text was in the right one and Arabic text in the left one).
+It was later edited in Arabic only, under the Arabic title "Al-Waqaʾiʿ al-Miṣriyya" (The Egyptian Affairs).